-Jones’ writings and communist activities in the US led to her imprisonment for a year in Alderson, West VA (with union organizer Elizabeth Gurley Brown) under the McCarron-Walter Internal Security Act of 1952.
+Jones’ writings and communist activities in the US led to her imprisonment for a year in Alderson, West VA (with union organizer Elizabeth Gurley Flynn) under the McCarron-Walter Internal Security Act of 1952.
 She was deported to England in Dec of 1955, ironically transported on the luxury ship, the Queen Elizabeth I.

 Community Solidarity and Carnival

 There was a large Caribbean population in London.
 However, Claudia experienced the racism of the Great Britain Communist Party (GB CP) and the snobbish behavior of the Caribbean intellectuals who tried to isolate her.
 She turned to journalism to overcome this divisiveness by creating the Gazette.
 The Gazette included articles on international events, local business ads, the arts, and political positions.
 Its goal was to create a sense of community among the different groups of Caribbean immigrants.
 It called for multi-ethnic collaboration.
 The immigrants were also galvanized by a race riot in 1958 in Notting Hill against the growing Caribbean population.
 As a consequence of the race riot, a gang of white youth murdered Kelso Cochrane in May 1959.
 After the murder she thought it would be very helpful to start a carnival celebration to develop relationships among people from former Caribbean British colonies.
 The Carnival was not just about dancing and music.
 It had very political overtones of fighting racism and colonialization.
 Her work helped create the West Indian diaspora.